top of page

 All different kinds of people seek Cuddle Therapy for many reasons.
 Everybody has their own unique mix of needs, challenges, comfort level with touch.

-Your Uniqueness is Welcome!
+Your uniqueness is welcome!

 I am delighted to work with all people without prejudice.
 This includes people of any ethnicity, cultural background, class, age, sex, gender, sexual orientation, relationship structure, body type, physical ability, neurodiversity etc.